douglaslab/lab-api/README.md

 ## Testing, linting, documentation

 1. To run all tests, type `npm test`.
-1. To run a specific test, type `mocha --harmony tests/<test name>`.
+1. To run a specific test, type `mocha tests/<test name>`.
 1. To lint the code, type `npm run lint`.
 1. To generate documentation, type `npm run doc` and then open [docs/index.html](./docs/index.html) in your browser.

 ## Technology stack

-- [Node.JS](https://nodejs.org/) - V8 based JavaScript server engine.
-Used with the `--harmony` flag, to allow ES6 features.
+- [Node.JS](https://nodejs.org/) - Now using v4.0 and up to make use of ES2015 features.
 - [MongoDB](https://www.mongodb.org/) - NoSQL database.
 - [Restify](http://mcavage.me/node-restify/) - framework for RESTful services.
 - [Mongoose](http://mongoosejs.com/index.html) - ODM for MongoDB.